lycaleynes/Helpdesk-Homelab/2 - Renaming Server 2016 and Installing Active Directory.md

 This project is part two of a multi-part series designed for aspiring IT professionals preparing for entry-level roles in help desk or IT support.
 The focus of this phase is installing and configuring Active Directory Domain Services (AD DS) on a Windows Server 2016 virtual machine using VirtualBox.

+Building a personal lab enables hands-on learning, which is essential for job readiness.
 This part of the lab simulates setting up a domain controller, renaming the server, and launching Active Directory tools—key tasks for any junior system administrator or support tech.

 ## Lab Environment